xbiletskyi/FlightService/README.md

-# RetrieveDepartures microservice
+# Flight microservice

 ## Introduction
-The 'RetrieveDepartures' microservice is part of a larger project to find "Chained trip" between two airports.
+The 'Flight' microservice is part of a larger project to find "Chained trip" between two airports.
 [The overall project description](https://medium.com/@vidime.sa.buduci.rok/explore-europe-by-plane-using-this-tool-0cb52ac69b8b).
 ## Purpose overview
 The microservice retrieves flights from external API(s) and stores it to its own Redis database as cache.
 The main idea of